chriott/DeAMR/README.md

 Annotation Guidelines 🗂️
 ===

-This version of the DeAMR guidelines tries to provide the first pieces of a puzzle to cover the full range of linguistic phenomena of German.
+This version of the DeAMR guidelines tries to provide the most important pieces of a puzzle to cover the full range of linguistic phenomena of German.

 Adjectives/Adverbs evoking a verb frame 🧩
 ---